VincentVanlaer/mesa-school-labs/content/thursday/lab-3.md

 The run should take around 10 minutes on 2 threads, since the star needs to evolve into the RC phase.

 Additionally, we have prepared a Google Colab notebook.
 In this notebook, you can upload your MESA `history.data` file and generate plots of $\Delta \Pi$ versus age and central helium abundance.
 With these plots, you can see the evolution of $\Delta \Pi$ as a function of these parameters, not just their peak.

 ## Instructions for the Google Colab notebook:
 1. [Click here](https://colab.research.google.com/drive/1g9lz20FU9IVrg3CJTF9y5jZ80SYJghbE?usp=sharing) to open the notebook and connect to your Google account.
+2.Make a copy of this notebook using `File -> Save a copy in Drive`.
-2. You can review the Python script if you'd like.
+3. You can review the Python script if you'd like.
 You don’t need to install anything manually—just run the notebook cells, and it will automatically install any required packages.
 It uses the `mesa-reader` package (more information [here](https://github.com/wmwolf/py_mesa_reader)) to read the history file easily.
-3. During the run (which will take 1–2 minutes), Colab will prompt you to upload a file.
+4. During the run (which will take 1–2 minutes), Colab will prompt you to upload a file.
 Please upload your `history.data` file when asked.
-4. You will see the generated plot displayed below in the notebook.
+5. You will see the generated plot displayed below in the notebook.

 ## Task 5: Create and Use a Custom Nuclear Reaction Network
 We will learn how to create a new nuclear reaction network.
 We will then run the same inlists, but using the new reaction network that we create.